SMARTlab-Purdue/SAN-FAPL/README.md

 # SAN-FAPL
-This repository contains source codes for our paper: "Feedback-efficient Active Preference Learning for Socially Aware Robot Navigation" with submitted in IROS-2022.
+This repository contains source codes for our paper: "Feedback-efficient Active Preference Learning for Socially Aware Robot Navigation", submitted for IROS-2022.
 For more details, please refer to [our project website](https://sites.google.com/view/san-fapl)